This bill expands the definition of cyber-bullying to include posting digital replicas and sexually explicit images, effective July 1, 2026.

 Key Provisions

-- Defines 'cyber-bullying' to include the posting of digital replicas.
+- Defines 'cyber-bullying' to include posting digital replicas.

 Latest Legislative Action